melissamcewen/CurlsBotSite/docs/product-tracking.md

 3. Use GTM Preview mode to debug
 4. Check that the `product_link_click` event is being pushed to dataLayer

+### Server Component Error

+If you get the error "Refs cannot be used in Server Components":

+1. Add `'use client';` directive at the top of your component file
+2. This is required for any component using `ref` attributes
+3. The component must be a Client Component to use refs and event handlers

+**Prevention**: Run the component validation tests before committing to catch this automatically.

 ### Missing Data

 1. Ensure all required data layer variables are created in GTM